- Water Resources

-The lake bottom lakeward of Zero Rumsey (low-water mark) is land held in the public trust by the State of California for the people of the State, while the land between Zero and 7.79 feet Rumsey (high-water mark) are private, but overlaid with a public trust easement.
-Lakebed Management processes permits and encroachment leases for all structures lakeward of 7.79 feet Rumsey, maintains navigation aides, swim markers, and swim areas; performs water quality monitoring; and provides support to the Sheriff's Department, Department of Fish and Wildlife, Corps of Engineers, and the State Lands Commission.
+The lake bottom lakeward of 0 feet Rumsey (low-water mark) is land held in the public trust by the State of California for the people of the State, while the land between 0 and 7.79 feet Rumsey (PDF) (high-water mark) are private, but overlaid with a public trust easement.
+Lakebed Management:

 In 2010, the Clear Lake Integrated Watershed Management Plan (CLIWMP) was completed.
 The goal of the CLIWMP is to plan and work toward an environmentally and economically healthy watershed that benefits the community and is sustainable for future generations.
 The CLIWMP provides background on existing lake and watershed conditions and management and identifies opportunities to improve watershed conditions and provides guidance for continuing watershed planning efforts.